 In the Share Purchase Agreement with YOFOTO, the Company issued shares to YOFOTO which had an identifiable market value at the time the agreement was signed.
-The price YOFOTO paid for these shares, plus associated share-purchase warrants (which have now expired), was over the then-market price for these shares.
-In addition to the Share Purchase Agreement, the Company also entered into a Licensing and Collaboration Agreement (See Note 8 - Licensing and Collaboration Agreement - YOFOTO (China) Health Industry Co.
+The price YOFOTO paid for these shares, plus associated sharepurchase warrants (which have now expired), was over the then-market price for these shares.
+In addition to the Share Purchase Agreement, the Company also entered into a Licensing and Collaboration Agreement (See Note 8 - December 31, 2021 year-end Audited Financial Statements - Licensing and Collaboration Agreement - YOFOTO (China) Health Industry Co.
 Ltd.) with YOFOTO in which the Company granted to YOFOTO product licenses and a put option.
-The Company's methodology used in assessing the value assigned to the put options, licenses, and purchase warrants granted in these agreements is outlined in Note 8 and 12 (b) v).
+The Company's methodology used in assessing the value assigned to the put options, licenses, and purchase warrants granted in these agreements is outlined in Note 8.